 Most people take pride in calling themselves multitaskers.
 Like other motherhood and apple pie topics, it has become a badge of honor to lay claim to the ability to do it even though there is not much proof that it works or even that it exists.
-Employers say they want people who can multitask and the rest of us follow our fellow lemmings over the cliff of reality.
+Employers say they want people who can multitask, and the rest of us follow our fellow lemmings over the cliff of reality.
 Research shows that true multitasking is not only a myth, but it can be detrimental to attempt it.
 It’s not wrong to set a goal to mold a career by trying to develop abilities that are valuable to an employer, but it is also possible they don’t know what they want.
-In fact, if you read job descriptions to the letter, that truth becomes very clear.
+If you read job descriptions to the letter, that truth becomes evident.

 If you research the origins of multitasking, you’ll find that it began even before present-day computers existed.
 Multi-channel radio broadcasting allows one frequency on the dial to receive two distinct signals.
-Edwin Armstrong, the man who invented FM radio, was the first to experiment with multiplexing in 1934.
+Edwin Armstrong, the man who invented the FM radio, was the first to experiment with multiplexing in 1934.
 His experiments led to the concept we see today of electronically transmitting rapidly switched channels and then separating them into multiple distinct data sources.
 Voila!
 Surround sound!
-The ability to process several streams of data evolved into computers that turn these signals around in nanoseconds giving the illusion they are handling one consistent flow of information when in fact they don’t.
-In fact, it violates the laws of physics to think this is true.
+The ability to process several streams of data evolved into computers that turn these signals around in nanoseconds giving the illusion they are handling one consistent flow of information when, in fact, they don’t.
+It violates the laws of physics to think this is true.

 The human brain is one of the most complicated computers we know.
 If electronic brains can simulate multitasking, why can’t ours?